-The applicant must submit evidence of academic and clinical aptitude in the form of previous academic records and aptitude scores on the Graduate Record Examination (institution code 3028) and at least three letters of reference from individuals familiar with the applicant’s academic ability.
+The applicant must submit evidence of academic and clinical aptitude in the form of previous academic records and aptitude scores on the Graduate Record Examinations (Boston University CSDCAS 0681) and at least three letters of recommendation from individuals familiar with the applicant’s academic ability.

 The date for submission of all application materials for fall admission is January 1.

 Each student’s plan of study must be approved by his or her faculty advisor.
-Sixty-three credits in courses at the graduate level with at least 55 credits taken at Boston University are required for the degree.
+A minimum of 67 credits for courses at the graduate level with at least 59 credits taken at Boston University are required for the degree.
 At least one semester must be devoted to full-time study and all degree requirements must be completed within five years after initial matriculation in the program.

 Satisfactory performance on the comprehensive examination is required unless the faculty approves a thesis as a substitute.

-Candidates must maintain an overall grade point average (GPA) of 3.0 or higher, with no more than 8 credits of C or C+ work accepted toward the degree.
+Candidates must maintain an overall grade point average (GPA) of 3.0 or higher in all graduate courses, with no more than 8 credits of C or C+ work accepted toward the degree.
 Required courses receiving grades of C– and below must be repeated; a student may repeat a required course only once.

 For prerequisite courses that are being completed by matriculating MS degree students, the first course with a grade of C or below must be repeated.
 Should a grade of C or below be received in a second course, the student will be terminated from the program.